 8. Store counter items away from windows

 It may be convenient to store melons or pears on an area of the kitchen counter closest to the window, and they do look nice in the light.
 But don’t do it unless you want them to ripen faster.
-Sunlight speeds up the ripening process.
+The added heat from direct sunlight speeds up the ripening process.

 9. Keep onions in pantyhose